scottie1984/swagger-ui-express/README.md

 const swaggerUi = require('swagger-ui-express');
 const swaggerDocument = require('./swagger.json');

-var showExplorer = true;
 var options = {
+	swaggerOptions: {
     validatorUrl : null
+  }
 };

-app.use('/api-docs', swaggerUi.serve, swaggerUi.setup(swaggerDocument, showExplorer, options));
+app.use('/api-docs', swaggerUi.serve, swaggerUi.setup(swaggerDocument, options));
 ```

 ### Custom CSS styles

-To customize the style of the swagger page, you can pass custom CSS as the fourth parameter.
+To customize the style of the swagger page, you can pass custom CSS as the 'customCss' property of the options to the setup function.

 E.g. to hide the swagger header: